AHA Grants and Fellowships

 Michael Kraus Research Grant

 The Michael Kraus Research Grant in colonial American history, with particular reference to the intercultural aspects of American and European relations, offers cash awards of up to $800.
+See the list of past recipients.

 J. Franklin Jameson Fellowship